homecloudhq/homecloud/README.md

 ## Get Involved

 HomeCloud is an open-source project, and we'd love for you to be a part of it.
 Whether you're contributing to development, offering feedback, or just chatting with the community, there's a place for you.
+[It will be active once we launch a minor version.]

 Join us on Discord: [HomeCloud Discord](https://homecloud.suryansh.one/discord)